michelp/nerve/README.md

     $ nrv-center

-This command runs a local nerve process and connects it to the default endpoint 'ipc://nerve.sock' which creates a domain socket of that name in the local directory where nerve was run.
+This command runs a local nerve center process and connects it to the default endpoint 'ipc://nerve.sock' which creates a domain socket of that name in the local directory where nerve was run.

 Now a nerve process is running waiting for processes to monitor to be started.
 For example, consider the standard unix program 'echo':